Karthikeshwar1/Karthikeshwar1.github.io/blog/2026/ai-manifesto.md

 ## 3

 There is obviously more nuance to things than the above.
-But **optimism is a better guiding principle**.
+But **optimism on a high level is a better guiding principle**.
 Nobody likes the buzzkill pessimist who says, "See guys?
 I was right!
 We were all going to hell!"

 Human brains work better, when there is some hope for good tomorrow, even if today is bad.